Finding your path is not an act of searching.

 Because what finding your path comes down to is living life to the fullest.

-It comes down to following what feels alive to you, and doing your best, in this moment.
+It comes down to following what feels alive to you.

 But There’s a Dangerous Obsession